bernalo-lab/production-failure-patterns/categories/application/application.md

 ## Description

-A **Retry Storm** occurs when multiple services repeatedly retry failed requests in a short time window, unintentionally overwhelming the system they depend on.
+A <a href="../../patterns/application/retry-storm.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">**Retry Storm** </a> occurs when multiple services repeatedly retry failed requests in a short time window, unintentionally overwhelming the system they depend on.

 Retries are normally designed to improve reliability.
 When a request fails due to a temporary issue (network hiccup, timeout, or transient service slowdown), the client retries the request to recover automatically.